Graham Capital Management, L.P.

 Founded by Wall Street leader Kenneth Tropin, Graham Capital Management is an alternative investment manager that follows both quantitative (trend-following) and discretionary (go-anywhere) strategies.
 Its hedge funds have been in the red in recent years, like many other quant investors.

 In 2008, however, the firm was one of the few to predict the fall of Bear, Stearns & Co. and outperform because of its foresight.
-Currently, the firm manages $13 billion in assets, according to its website.
-(Though it reported having more than $26.5 billion in assets under management in its May 2019 SEC filings.)
+Currently, the firm manages billions in assets, according to its latest Form ADV.

 Graham Capital Management Background

 Tropin started Graham Capital with his own money in 1994, and continues to invest in his firm’s funds.
 Today, he largely owns the advisory through two entities, while other employees have small stakes.

 The Rowayton, Connecticut headquarters are famously located at “Rock Ledge,” the former home of James Farrell, U.S. Steel president, and birthplace of one of the first business computers.
 The firm also has offices in London, UK and West Palm Beach, Florida.

 Graham Capital appeared on Institutional Investor’s top 100 hedge fund list in 2016, ranking #56.
 In 2015, the CME Group and BarclayHedge gave Tropin a lifetime achievement award for his contributions to the managed futures industry.